-Advising the Board and MHMRCV staff on issues relating to: delivery of service, operations, evaluation of services, provider network expansion, provider selection criteria, impartial evaluation of network providers, and mechanisms for determining which services shall be put up for bid.

-- Reviewing information provided by MHMRCV staff regarding the implementation of the Quality Management Plan. - · Making recommendations to the Board regarding Local Planning. - · Responding to special charges assigned by the Board. - · Meeting on a quarterly basis.
+- Advising the Board and MHMRCV staff on issues relating to: delivery of service, operations, evaluation of services, provider network expansion, provider selection criteria, impartial evaluation of network providers, and mechanisms for determining which services shall be put up for bid. - Identifying community needs and goals and objectives of the Certified Community Behavioral Health Clinic. - Service development, quality improvement and the activities of the CCBHC. - Fiscal and budgetary priorities. - Governance (human resource planning, leadership recruitment and selection, etc.) - Reviewing information provided by MHMRCV staff regarding the implementation of the Quality Management Plan. - Making recommendations to the Board regarding Local Planning. - Responding to special charges assigned by the Board. - Meeting on a quarterly basis.